anasgee/grid-responsive-site/README.md

 # CSS-Grid
-This is the simple Website layout using CSS Grid.
+This is the simple Website template developed using HTML CSS( Grid + media Queries).

-By using CSS Grid, we can easily design a layout of any website.

-# Practice Code By ANAS RAZA
+# Web Template By ANAS RAZA